Turning around ailing fisheries

 This approach doesn't limit when or how fisherman can catch fish.
 Instead, if gives every fisherman a percentage of a scientifically determined "total allowable catch."
 Captains can fish whenever they choose — in good weather, when fish prices are high — to catch their shares.

 Under old-style rules, fisherman had to discard too many fish, most of them dead or dying.
 Under catch share programs, fisherman can fish more selectively so they don't haul in fish they can't keep.
 Reducing discards helps fish populations recover.

 Each new catch share program provides more evidence of success.
-A red snapper program we helped develop in the Gulf of Mexico has cut the wasteful discard of non-targeted fish by 50% since 2006 and is helping snapper populations to rebound and fishermen to work more profitably.
+A red snapper program we helped develop in the Gulf of Mexico has cut the wasteful discard of non-targeted fish and is helping snapper populations to rebound and fishermen to work more profitably.

 To benefit the millions who depend on fish for food and restore healthy oceans, we're expanding catch shares management globally, including Latin America, the Caribbean and Europe.

 Help us protect ocean life

 Catch shares give fishermen an incentive to conserve.Amanda LelandVice President, Oceans